gableshane/401DSA/stack-and-queue/readme.md

 The challenge was to build from scratch both stacks and queues and all their methods.
 As well as all of the tests to ensure that they work.

 ## Approach & Efficiency
-I built this in the simplist most standard way I could think of.
+I built this in the most simple most standard way I could think of.
 I didn't use generics, they aren't very complicated and I just thought it would be simpler to just use ints.

 ## API
 LinkedList class: